ericsclee/ericsclee.github.io/_archive/Prior Coursework.md

 Archive of Past Coursework

 Summaries of material I have learned in past coursework, mostly for my own reference.
-For insstance, if I forget what Lebesgue's Dominated Convergence Theorem is, this is where I come back to.
+For instance, if I forget what Lebesgue's Dominated Convergence Theorem is, this is where I come back to.

 The University of Chicago